wp-plugins/scrapeazon/readme.txt

 * Fixed a bug in the HTTP retries code that might hinder performance on some sites.

 = 2.0.5 =
-* Updated input sanitization to fix an issue that wsa preventing some UPC code reviews from being displayed.
+* Updated input sanitization to fix an issue that was preventing some UPC code reviews from being displayed.

 = 2.0.4 =
 * Updated query string to use Product Advertising API version 2013-08-01.